pefarrell/pefarrell.github.io/index.md

   <a href="https://zhangshuo-lsec.github.io/">Shuo Zhang</a>, and
   <a href="https://lsec.cc.ac.cn/~zwy/">Weiying Zheng</a>.</p>

-<p>2025-11-12: <a href="https://www.uzerbinati.eu/">Umberto Zerbinati</a> will give a talk in the <a href="https://www.mff.cuni.cz/en/mathmac/seminar">mathematical modeling, applied analysis and computational mathematics</a> series at Charles University, Prague, Czechia.</p>

 <h2 id="news">News</h2>

+<p>2025-11-12: <a href="https://www.uzerbinati.eu/">Umberto Zerbinati</a> gave a talk in the <a href="https://www.mff.cuni.cz/en/mathmac/seminar">mathematical modeling, applied analysis and computational mathematics</a> series at Charles University, Prague, Czechia.</p>

 <p>2025-11-10: I served as external PhD examiner for <a href="https://scholar.google.com/citations?user=eKC0C_8AAAAJ&hl=en">Alban Bloor Riley</a> at the University of Manchester.
 Congratulations!</p>